usc-cosmolab/hackspace/useful_tips.md

-# Running list of random useful tips
+# Running list of random useful productivity tips

 * Terminal shortcuts:
     - `ctl + a` beginning of line